 - How We Serve

 Emergency Medical Services Providers

-When it comes to providing EMS to our citizens TVF&R is a leader in the field.
-Our firefighter medics are highly trained and equipped, and ready to handle any emergency they may encounter.
+When it comes to providing EMS to our citizens, TVF&R is a leader in the field.
+Our firefighters and paramedics are highly trained and equipped, and ready to handle any emergency they may encounter.

 All of TVF&R's firefighters are licensed Emergency Medical Services (EMS) Providers.
 At a minimum, firefighters are required to maintain an EMT license.
 These licenses are maintained through the Oregon Health Authority, EMS Section.